dymaczew/fs20icam/LabGuides/Exercise9/README.md

 ![](images/2020-01-17-09-41-16.png)

-The column headings for the Thersholds table are defined below:
+The column headings for the Thresholds table are defined below:

 •	**Name** is the title given to the threshold when it was saved.
 Click the name to view and change the     definition in the threshold editor page.